 With such highend features and the Torques 3D style and look this loader makes an excellent choice for anyone in the market for a new loader or looking to upgrade from a existing model.

 The Hard Corps Torque Loader is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 After getting the hopper, we tested.
 All systems go with this hopper.
 No Jams, You will NOT find an easier Loader to Clean!!!!
 This in itself make this one number 1 for me and my team.